Endava/cats/README.md

 # Slicing Strategies for Running Cats

 CATS has a significant number of `Fuzzers`.
 Currently, **76** and growing.
-Some of the `Fuzzers` are executing multiple test cases for every given field within the request.
+Some of the `Fuzzers` are executing multiple tests for every given field within the request.
 For example the `ControlCharsOnlyInFieldsFuzzer` has **63** control chars values that will be tried for each request field.
-If a request has 15 fields for example, this will result in **1020 test cases**.
+If a request has 15 fields for example, this will result in **1020 tests**.
-Considering that there are additional `Fuzzers` with the same magnitude of test cases being generated, you can easily get to 20k test cases being executed on a typical run.
+Considering that there are additional `Fuzzers` with the same magnitude of tests being generated, you can easily get to 20k tests being executed on a typical run.
 This will result in huge reports and long run times (i.e. minutes, rather than seconds).

 Below are some recommended strategies on how you can separate the tests in chunks which can be executed as stages in a deployment pipeline, one after the other.